-Weight Description of criteria 9 1.
-Strategic importance for the KIC Overall contribution to the KIC's objectives and strategic agenda Contribution to the KIC's financial sustainability strategy (amount and conditions for financial backflow to the KIC) Potential to become an investment case for the European Raw Materials Alliance 9 2.
-Expected impact for the KIC (return on KAVA investment) Realistic assessment of the expected contribution that the project will make to the impact of the KIC in terms of its EIT core and impact KPIs (see the Strategic Agenda 2021-27 of EIT RawMaterials) in relation to the requested budget, with focus on added value (investment attracted - KPIs EITHE06.1 and EITHE06.2; KICN01.5) and jobs created (KICN01.10) KAVA co-funding brought by the consortium beyond the minimum requirement (addressing EITHE12.1) Outline of a convincing strategy for introduction to the market within the project funding period (KPIs EITHE01.1 and EITHE02.1) 2 3.
-Completeness and Compliance Completeness and clarity of information provided in the proposal Alignment with feedback given by EIT RawMaterials on previous submissions (if applicable) Quality of the project budget definition: clear explanation and justification of costs, proper balance of costs among partners in line with their assigned roles
+Weight Description of criteria 8 1.
+Strategic importance for the KIC Overall contribution to the KIC's objectives, strategic agenda and to the EU dimension • Contribution to the KIC's financial sustainability strategy (amount and conditions to the KIC) • Potential to become an investment case for the European Raw Materials Alliance 9 2.
+Expected impact for the KIC (return on KAVA investment) • Realistic assessment of the expected contribution that the Project will make to the impact of the KIC in terms of its EIT core and impact KPIs (see the Strategic Agenda 2021-27 of EIT RawMaterials) in relation to the requested budget, with focus on added value : number of innovations launched on the market with a sales revenue of at least EUR 10.000 documented - KPIs EITHE02.4, and EITHE04.4- start-ups created having a financial transaction of at least EUR 10.000 for a service/product sold to customers) to be achieved during the funding period, and jobs created (KICN01.10). • KAVA co-funding brought by the consortium beyond the minimum requirement (addressing EITHE12.1). • Outline of a convincing strategy for introduction to the market within the Pproject funding period (KPIs EITHE01.1 and EITHE02.1).
+9 3.
+Excellence of the business case How compelling is the business case? • What is the team behind the business case?
+This includes information on founders, their expertise, engagement, capacity, entrepreneurial/business/commercial skills, track records etc. Do their skills guarantee achieving the planned goals?

-Total weight =20
+Total weight =30

 The score given for each criterion by the panel will then be multiplied by the weight.
-Maximum score is 200 = 20 (total weight) 10 (maximum score for each criterion).
+Maximum score is 150 = 30 (total weight) 5 (maximum score for each criterion).
 These quantitative scores will be used as input for the consensus evaluation panel.

-Evaluation scale: In relation to each of the criterion (above), each project will be scored from 0 to 5 according to the following scale:
+Evaluation scale: In relation to each of the criterion (above), each project will be scored from 0 to 5 according to the following scale, and we reserve the right to ask the applicant / consortium for pitching of the FINAL proposal, (after the eligibility check for eligible proposals only).
+This would contribute to the evaluation of the final proposal and scoring according to the quality and/or strategy criteria"

-0 Non-existent: no relevant information provided in the application file or cannot be judged because out of range 2 Very poor: The criterion is addressed in a very incomplete and unsatisfactory manner 4 Poor: There are serious inherent weaknesses in relation to the criterion in question 6 Fair: While the proposal addresses the criterion, there are significant weaknesses that would need correction 8 Good: The proposal addresses the criterion well, although some improvements are possible 10 Excellent: The proposal successfully addresses all relevant aspects of the criterion in question.
+0 Non-existent: no relevant information provided in the application file or cannot be judged because out of range 1 Very poor: The criterion is addressed in a very incomplete and unsatisfactory manner 2 Poor: There are serious inherent weaknesses in relation to the criterion in question 3 Fair: While the proposal addresses the criterion, there are significant weaknesses that would need correction

+4 Good: The proposal addresses the criterion well, although some improvements are possible 5 Excellent: The proposal successfully addresses all relevant aspects of the criterion in question.
 Any shortcomings are minor only.

 2.6.
-Calendar
+Call timeline